BartoszCichecki/LenovoLegionToolkit/README.md

 #### Bugs

-If you find any bugs in the app, please report them.
-It will be very helpful if you attach logs that will help to trace the root cause of the issue.
+If you find any bugs in the app, please report them. **Always** attach logs to your issues.
 You can find logs in `%LOCALAPPDATA%\LenovoLegionToolkit\log`.
-Of course attach the latest log to the issue here on GitHub.

 #### Compatibility